 Costa Rica enjoys a tropical climate all year round.
-There two typical weather patterns: the dry period and the rainy period.
+There are two typical weather patterns: the dry period and the rainy period.

 In this Central America country, humidity levels are higher on the Caribbean side than on the Pacific side.